Confidential Inference via Ternary Model Partitioning: Related Work

+\nip{SGX Applications.} Intel developed SGX technology to tackle this problem by leveraging the trusted hardware on remote machines.
+A set of new instructions and memory access control have been added since the release of the Intel 6th generation \emph{Skylake} architecture.
+The general introduction of SGX can be found in \cite{mcKeen2013innovative}.
+We can also find the technical details about the SGX attestation and sealing mechanisms in \cite{anati2013innovative}, dynamic memory allocation of SGX2 in \cite{mckeen2016intel}, and \ac{MEE} in \cite{gueron2016memory}.
+In addition, Costan and Devadas\cite{costan2016intel} gave a detailed explanation and analysis of Intel SGX technology from the perspective of security researchers outside of Intel.
 We have discussed and compared with recent research efforts\cite{ohrimenko2016oblivious, hunt2018chiron, hynes2018efficient} of employing SGX for privacy-preserving machine learning tasks.
-To address the performance and capacity limitations of secure enclaves, concurrent research by Tram\`er and Boneh\cite{tramer2018slalom} explored a similar ``workload partitioning'' methodology.
-They proposed to outsource linear layers' computation of DNNs to out-of-enclave GPUs.
+To address the performance and capacity limitations of secure enclaves, Tram\`er and Boneh\cite{tramer2018slalom} explored a similar workload partitioning methodology.
+They proposed to out-source linear layers' computation of \acp{DNN} to out-of-enclave GPUs.
 Different from their approach, we employ a vertical layer-wise partitioning strategy to exploit the intrinsic structural properties of deep learning models.
 These two partitioning strategies are not in conflict and can be deployed together to further reduce the performance overhead of enclaved inference computation with confidentiality protection.
-MLCapsule~\cite{hanzlik2018mlcapsule} is another interesting offline model deployment approach that executes model locally on the client's machine and protects the models' secrecy with SGX enclaves.
+MLCapsule~\cite{hanzlik2018mlcapsule} is another interesting offline model deployment approach that executes model locally on the client's machine and protects the models' secrecy with \ac{SGX} enclaves.
 Thus, they explore how to securely deploy server's machine learning workload to the client, while we investigate in a reverse direction on how to out-source client's computation to the server.

-SGX has also been used for efficient two-party secure function evaluation\cite{gupta2016using}, private membership test\cite{tamrakar2017circle}, trustworthy remote entity\cite{kuccuk2016exploring}.
-SGX technology is also widely researched in cloud scenarios.
-VC3\cite{schuster2015vc3} ran distributed MapReduce computation within SGX enclaves on the cloud to keep the confidentiality of user's code and data.
-Opaque\cite{zheng17opaque} was a distributed data analytics platform introducing SGX-enabled oblivious relational operators to mask data access patterns.
-SecureKeeper\cite{brenner2016securekeeper} provided an SGX-enhanced ZooKeeper to protect the sensitive application data.
-HardIDX\cite{fuhry2017hardidx} leveraged SGX to help search over encrypted data.
-Different from the goals of these works, our work intends to protect the user input confidentiality from being exposed in public cloud environments.